 On this page

 1. Check whether you fulfil the conditions for staying in the Netherlands

 Entrepreneurs who intend to stay in the Netherlands must fulfil a number of conditions.
 You will sometimes also require a residence permit.
 Our interactive tool Coming to the Netherlands as an entrepreneur can help you find out quickly if this is true for you, and tell you what other obligations you have to fulfil.

 If you plan to start doing business in the Netherlands, you may also want to apply for a business bank account (IBAN).
 The Dutch Banking Association has created a Quick Scan to help you find out if you are eligible.
 Read how it works.

-When you register, you have to choose a business structure.
+Before you can register your business, you have to choose a business structure.
 Be aware that freelance and self-employed professional are not legal business structures.
 Most freelance construction workers start out as a sole proprietorship or sole trader, but you can also set up a private limited company (Besloten Vennootschap, BV).
-In that case, you’ll have to register with both the KVK and the Tax Administration.

 As a self-employed construction worker, you work at your own expense and risk.
 You can start a business or carry out a temporary assignment in the Netherlands while based in another country.
 Part-time entrepreneurs in the Netherlands are subject to the same rules as full-time entrepreneurs.

 3. Register with the Dutch Commercial Register and Dutch Tax Administration